berryunit/myminapp/README.md

 *Note: As an example application, myminapp should be unpacked from the release file into a user directory.
 This is the easiest way to access the source code.
 Alternatively, the installation can be done via pip.*

-The following assumes that the file was unpacked under Linux by user 'u1' to '/home/u1/myminapp'.
+In the following, it is assumed that the application directory 'myminapp' contained in the release file was moved to '/home/u1/' by the user 'u1'.
 It is also assumed that Python version 3 can be called up on the system with 'python3'.

 ## Step 2 - Execute command 'helloworld' via Python shell

-1. Start the Python shell in the 'home/u1' directory (above myminapp).
-Enter:
+### 2.1 Start the Python shell

+In the 'home/u1' directory (above myminapp), enter:

 	python3

-2. Enter the following within the Python shell:
+### 2.2 Within the Python shell, enter:

-    - from myminapp.app import App
+    from myminapp.app import App
-    - app1 = App(1)
+    app1 = App(1)
-    - app1.perform_command({'cmd':'helloworld', 'value':'Hello World'})
+    app1.perform_command({'cmd':'helloworld', 'value':'Hello World'})
-    - app1.close()
+    app1.close()

-3. Exit the Python shell with:
+### 2.3 Exit the Python shell with:

 	exit()